Marta Rey García

 Noelia Salido Andrés

-Ms. Salido is assistant professor in the Marketing Area, Economic Analysis & Business Management Department, School of Economics and Business of the University of A Coruña (UDC), Spain.
-Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on the influence of technological innovation on social innovation within the scope of relations between the civil society and the nonprofit sector.
-She is also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).
+Ms. Salido is assistant professor in the Marketing Area (Department of Business) and Vice-dean for Students and Communication at the School of Economics and Business in the University of A Coruña (UDC).
+Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on the influence of technological innovation on social innovation within the scope of relations between the civil society and the non-profit sector.
+She was also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).

-She has been visiting faculty member and fellow at the Communication and Media Research Institute of University of Westminster and Sheffield Hallam University, both located in the U.K. As an author as well as a co-author, she has published on technological socialisation topics within the scope of citizens’ participation.
-She has both teaching and research experience and has held different positions in companies and social organisations.
+She has been visiting faculty member and fellow at the Communication and Media Research Institute of University of Westminster and Sheffield Hallam University, both located in United Kingdom.
+As author as well as co-author, she has published on technological socialization topics within the scope of citizens’ participation.
+She has both teaching and researching experience and has held different positions in companies and social organizations.

-Ms. Salido holds a degree in Sociology from University of A Coruña and postgraduate degrees in Responsability and Social Innovation, Labour Relations and Human Resources from University of A Coruña and University of Santiago de Compostela.
+Ms. Salido holds a degree in Sociology from University of A Coruña and post-degrees in Responsability and Social Innovation, Labour Relations and Human Resources from University of A Coruña and University of Santiago de Compostela.

-Noelia Salido Andrés (alumni of the Course of Specific Formation of Postdegree in Social Responsability of the Inditex-UDC Chair 2012/2013) belongs to the research team of the Inditex–UDC Chair of Social Responsibility.
+Noelia Salido Andrés (alumni of the Post-degree Course in Social Responsability of the INDITEX-UDC Chair 2012/2013) belongs to the research team of the INDITEX–UDC Chair of Social Responsibility.

 Vanessa Mato Santiso

-Ms. Mato holds a degree in Business Administration from University of A Coruña, and postgraduate degrees in Responsability and Social Innovation, and in business innovation management from University of A Coruña.
-Currently doing her PhD in economics and business analysis at the University of A Coruña, she conducts research on multi-channel strategies used by non-profits organisations, and the effects of these strategies on their most relevant stakeholders.
+Ms. Mato holds a degree in Business Administration from University of A Coruña, and post-degrees in Responsability and Social Innovation, and in business innovation management from University of A Coruña.
+Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on omni-channel strategies used by non-profit organizations, and the effects of these strategies on their most relevant stakeholders.

-She has made a Collaboration grant for a research project on spatial econometrics in the Department of Economic Analysis and Business Administration at the University of A Coruña.
+She has made a collaboration grant for a research project on spatial econometrics at the Department of Business in the University of A Coruña.
 Also, he has been a member of the organization of the XV Meeting of Applied Economics (University of A Coruña).
-Besides of its research experience, she has held different positions in business (like general administration, purchasing and accounting).
-She is also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).
+Her research interests focus on nonprofit marketing, corporate social responsibility and social innovation, participating in research projects and international congresses and publications.
+Besides of its research experience, she has held different positions in business (such as general administration, purchasing and accounting).
+She was also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).

-Vanessa Mato (alumni of the Course of Specific Formation of Postdegree in Social Responsibility of the Inditex –UDC Chair 2013/2014) serves as the head of the technical secretary of the Inditex –UDC Chair of Social Responsibility.
+Vanessa Mato (alumni of the Post-degree Course on Social Responsibility of the INDITEX –UDC Chair 2013/2014) serves as the head of the technical secretary of the INDITEX –UDC Chair of Social Responsibility.